trmcdowell/epidemic-simulator/README.md

 have random variations in their transmissivity.
 No two runs are likely to produce the same results.

-The community is describe in the file testepi, but currently, the disease characteristics are described by constants hard-coded into the simulator.
+The community is described in the file testepi, but currently, the disease characteristics are described by constants hard-coded into the simulator.
 There are bug notices in the code, in the form of comments with a // BUG header noting several places where it is clear that the code can be